Modi to visit China this week as rapprochement gathers pace

 China has blocked India’s membership of a nuclear cartel and it has also been blocking U.N. sanctions against a Pakistan-based militant leader blamed for attacks on India.

-Reporting by Elias Glenn, Gao Liangping and Ben Blanchard; Editing by Keith Weir and Andrew Heavens
+Additional reporting by Elias Glenn and Gao Liangping; Editing by Keith Weir, Andrew Heavens, William Maclean